 WA’s Proterozoic Orogens are host to several large gold, copper and Nickel-Copper-Platinum Group Elements (Ni-Cu-PGE) deposits such as Tropicana, Telfer and Nebo-Babel.
 The Capricorn Orogen is significantly under-explored, despite similar geology and mineral potential to the Albany-Fraser and Paterson Orogens.

-Miramar has two projects in this region which are highly prospective for gold and Ni-Cu-PGE at Whaleshark and Bangemall respectively.
+Miramar has two projects in this region which are highly prospective for copper-gold, REE and Ni-Cu-PGE at Whaleshark and Bangemall respectively.

 The Whaleshark IOCG project is located in the Ashburton region of WA, approximately 40km east of Onslow.
 The Project is characterised by a large Proterozoic banded iron formation and granite intrusion beneath approximately 100m of Cretaceous sediments of the Northern Carnarvon Basin.

 The Project has potential for discovery of a large shallow iron-oxide copper-gold (IOCG) deposit such as Ernest Henry, Starra, Carrapateena and Prominent Hill, but with the advantage of much shallower cover.